SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 5. Select the Button mode.
 6. Set one of the inputs (Click/Touch, or Long/Held/Touch which are visible after clicking More options) to the reset you'd like to trigger.

 All done!
-You're now all set up to have blazingly yaw resets.
+You’re now ready to trigger quick yaw resets in-game.
 You can even bind a reset to a combination of controller buttons in the Chords menu of the bindings editor.
 _Fastest reset in the west_.